 You’ll need to remain patient.
 Once you’ve submitted your letter of continued interest and any necessary supplemental materials, you’ve provided the admissions committee with everything they need to make a final decision – the rest is out of your hands!

-Telling the admissions committee a sob story about how important attending their college is to you and your family or how many obstacles you faced during the application process isn’t going to convince them to accept you into their program.
+Telling the admissions committee a sob story about how important attending their college is to you and your family or how many obstacles you faced during the application process isn’t convincing them to accept you into their program.

 You should never resort to pity or guilt to get into college.
 Demonstrate your academic potential and that you’re a well-rounded candidate.
 These qualities will speak for themselves and will be all you need to rely on to gain admission to your top choices.